sambitsargam/startale-checkout/README.md

 # startale-checkout

-Instant user onboarding, gasless purchases, and persistent sessions on Soneium Mainnet using Startale's Account Abstraction Toolkit.
+Instant user onboarding, gasless purchases, and persistent sessions on Soneium testnet only using Startale's Account Abstraction Toolkit.

 ## Installation